-This policy describes the minimum standards of how Personal Data is processed, collected, handled and stored by Diffley Partnership demonstrating how it adheres to the GDPR standards.
+This policy describes the minimum standards of how Personal Data is processed, collected, handled and stored by The Diffley Partnership Limited demonstrating how it adheres to the GDPR standards.

 2) Principles for Processing Personal Data